Taking your business further

 Focus: Physical technologies

 The Impact Centre is a diverse group of researchers and entrepreneurs dedicated to using science to benefit society.
-Through collaborative R&D projects, we give an innovation edge to our industry partners of all sizes and help accelerate their product development.
-We build entrepreneurial skills and attitudes in hundreds of students a year with our experiential learning programs.
-These activities result in a more competitive industry base, new high-tech products launched by established companies, students equipped with job-ready skills, and the creation of technology-based startups.
+Through our experiential learning and startup internship programs, we build entrepreneurial skills and attitudes in hundreds of students a year.
+We work with students and post-doctoral fellows in science and engineering to create and scale impactful technology-based startups.

 Focus: Graduate student entrepreneurs from Institute for Aerospace Studies